DmitrySenin/FakeBootstraper/README.md

 3. A draft of a build script is created and named as `build.fsx`

 # Using Fake
 Fake can also be used via this script.
 All that need to be done is to invoke the script with necessary Fake's parameters.
-For instance:
-`.\build.ps1 Clean`
-will invoke the Clean task of `build.fsx`
+For instance: `.\build.ps1 Clean` will invoke the Clean task of `build.fsx`.
+You can can also optionally provide the 'Script' parameter to specify the name of the build script.
+For instance, the alternative to `.\build.ps1 <Task>` but with a specified script is the following command: `.\build.ps1 -Script "my_test.fsx <Task>"`

 # Undercover
 From all [the ways](https://fake.build/fake-gettingstarted.html#Create-and-Edit-scripts-with-Intellisense) offered on the official web-site, the [paket](https://fsprojects.github.io/Paket/) approach appealed to me most of all because: